Religious debates over the Harry Potter series: Challenges in the Commonwealth

+Challenges in other countries

+In 2003, a Russian woman filed charges against Rosman Publishing, responsible for Harry Potter's Russian translation, saying that the books "instilled religious extremism and prompted students to join religious organizations of Satanist followers".
+The Moscow Prosecutor's Office declined to press the charges because there were "no grounds" for the case.

 Responses to criticism

 Wicca

 In response to the criticism that the books promote Wicca, a number of Wiccans and other commenters have argued that the critics' definition of Wicca tends to lump together many and various spiritualist practices that actually have little in common.
 They have also highlighted the differences between magic within Wicca, which is invocational and derives from the divine powers, and that depicted by the Harry Potter books, which is a purely mechanical application of spells without invoking any deities.
 A Wiccan review of Harry Potter: Witchcraft Repackaged pointed out that "communing with the dead and spirit world, sorcery, curses, occult symbology, black magic [and] demon possession"—all cited by the book as evidence of Harry Potter promoting Wicca—are not part of Wiccan belief.

-Divinatory practices such as scrying and astrology, although occasionally employed by characters in the books are neither unique nor central to the Wiccan religion and are treated in the novels in a condescending, tongue-in-cheek manner; the school divination teacher is, according to writer Christine Schoeffer, "a misty, dreamy, dewy charlatan," who is ridiculed by the students and staff alike.
-In the Harry Potter universe, Schoeffer claims, "the entire intuitive tradition of fortune-telling ... is discredited."
+Divinatory practices such as scrying and astrology, although occasionally employed by characters in the books, are neither unique nor central to the Wiccan religion and are treated in the novels in a condescending tongue-in-cheek manner; the school divination teacher is, according to writer Christine Schoeffer, "a misty, dreamy, dewy charlatan" who is ridiculed by the students and staff alike.
+In the Harry Potter universe, Schoeffer claims "the entire intuitive tradition of fortune-telling [...] is discredited".

-The website religioustolerance.org says, in their analysis of Chick's "The Nervous Witch", that the comic's heroine cries that 'she got into "The Craft" (i.e. Wicca) "Through the Harry Potter books!
+The Ontario Consultants on Religious Tolerance says, in their analysis of Chick's "The Nervous Witch", that the comic's heroine cries that "she got into 'The Craft' (i.e. Wicca) 'Through the Harry Potter books!
 We wanted his powers ... so we called for spirit guides.
-Then they came into us."
+Then they came into us.'
 In reality, spirit guides are unrelated to the Witchcraft in the Harry Potter books and are not sought by Wiccans.
-They are a New Age phenomenon.'
+They are a New Age phenomenon."